Why should I take a class in the Graduate Writing Program (GWP)?

 You will work on whatever it is you are writing for your graduate program.
 With the exception of small tasks such as finding a model publication from your field, we do not give our own assignments.
 Our classes begin in the second week of the semester and meet eight times across the semester, not including your individual meetings with your instructor.
 Many of our students report that they actually saved time by taking our class and developing more productive writing habits.

 Yes!
-We strive to maintain an inclusive atmosphere in our classrooms.
-We work with our colleagues in the Graduate ELL Program @ RELI to ensure that students are placed appropriately.
-It’s also possible to take advantage of both programs.
+While Graduate Communication Studio (610) and Graduate Writing Studio (611) are especially geared toward students interested in English support, speakers of English as an additional language are welcome in all GWP classes.
 We understand that for many Rutgers graduate students, confidence with writing in English represents a major concern.
 At the same time, our courses are founded on the premise that, regardless of linguistic background, we are all scholars working together to improve our facility with academic English, which is in some sense its own particular language.

 All GWP instructors are full-time faculty members in the Rutgers English Department’s nationally recognized Writing Program.
 They are award-winning scholars with PhDs and publications in major academic journals.
 They have doctorates and other advanced degrees in such diverse disciplines as English, Applied Linguistics, Anthropology, and Social Work.
 In addition to their expertise in the humanities and social science, they have robust experience with STEM writing.
 They also have a range of professional experience outside of the classroom, including in academic publishing.